 Outside of the major cities, halal or Muslim-friendly restaurants are even more difficult or often impossible to find.
 For visitors who prefer preparing their own meals, some supermarkets in major cities offer halal products; however, they tend to be mainly frozen halal meats rather than ready-to-eat foods.
 The average supermarket in Japan does not sell halal products.

 For visitors who are concerned about non-halal foods, it is worth noting the recent increase in availability of short-term apartments and hotel rooms with kitchenettes which allow visitors to cook their own meals.
-Even at regular hotels and ryokan, hot water is almost always available in the room, making the preparation of instant noodles a relatively easy option.
+Even at regular hotels and ryokan, hot water is almost always available in the room in a hot water dispensers, making the preparation of instant noodles a relatively easy option.
 Visitors concerned about non-halal foods are advised to consider bringing their own food and cutlery to Japan.

 Common Japanese dishes and prepared convenience foods, while seemingly halal, may contain ingredients that may not be permissible under Islamic law.
 Popular Japanese foods like sushi, may have rice wine (mirin) mixed in with the rice.
 Ramen and various meat dishes contain ingredients like non-halal meat (including pork), soy sauce, miso, various additives and preservatives, rice wine (mirin and/or sake) and animal fat.